-There's many legends and myths that include symbols and imagery that helped shape one of the ways men understand and illuminate the world we reside in, including the world just beyond the veil; the world of supernatural that exists just outside our understanding.
+There's many legends and myths that include symbols and imagery which have helped to shape one of the ways men understand and illuminate the world we live in, including the world just beyond the veil; the world of supernatural that exists just outside our understanding.

 The natural desire to see behind that veil has been prominent in many people.
 This draws them into unknown territory on a spiritual quest to see some kind of other side.
 When people begin to peek behind the veil, they come through an intangible door.
 They brave their way to a grander enlightenment with what is sometimes called a divination spirit.

-Picking out the right doorway happens to be very difficult.
+Picking the right doorway happens to be very difficult.
 Some have found exciting and fascinating frontiers they didn’t know about.
-Others have found themselves to be lost instead of found.
+Others have found themselves lost instead of found.
 For the people who walk the high path, these doorways have brought them more knowledge of an artistic, abstract land that is actually parallel to natural reality.
 It shows them there can be stranger things throughout nirvana in contrast to on earth.

-There are several ways that can be used to achieve entrance to this supernatural area past what’s possible be stated.
+There are several ways to achieve entrance to this supernatural area past what’s possible to be stated.
 The most usual way of reaching these doorways to what lies behind the veil are prayer and patience.
 The other ways, which are said to be impatient and often corrupt, is researching the occult and using that to coerce unnatural results.
 In the first way, you can receive a no-expectation result.
 The other way demands a debt that requires tribute in payment for the coerced will.